 NASD can also be a prime time to discuss concerns regarding drinking within the family and commit to making positive changes.
 Everyone can work together to make healthier choices, find better ways to reduce stress and cope with problems, and manage drinking.
 If problems do exist, family members can support one another in entering treatment and committing to recovery in order to become the best version of themselves.
 Crossroads supports clients in remembering who they wanted to be and developing personalized treatment plans that align with their unique needs and goals.

 Alcohol screenings can save lives and raise awareness.
 Alcoholism and problematic drinking are major issues in the United States that affect millions of people’s lives, regardless of whether they are the ones drinking.
 Early detection can lead to effective treatment and lasting recovery.
 There is help available and recovery is possible.
-Crossroads offers comprehensive treatment for individuals struggling with substance use disorders and helps them to build a brighter future in sobriety.If you’re concerned about your or a loved one’s drinking, contact Crossroads today to learn more about treatment options.
+Crossroads offers comprehensive treatment for individuals struggling with alcoholism abuse and other substance use disorders and helps them to build a brighter future in sobriety.If you’re concerned about your or a loved one’s drinking, contact Crossroads today to learn more about treatment options.